raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 set to zero on transmission.

-If a Session Signaling message is received where any of the count fields are not zero, then data in the corresponding section MUST be silently skipped by the receiver (unless specified otherwise by a future update to this specification).
+If a Session Signaling message is received where any of the count fields are not zero, then a FORMERR MUST be returned.
-The skipped data is silently ignored.
-Any skipped data in a Session Signaling request is discarded, and not copied to the corresponding sections in the Session Signaling response.

                                                  1   1   1   1   1   1